JeffersonLab/clas12-timeline/doc/chef_guide.md

 </details>

 > [!TIP]
+> Step 2 runs on an interactive node and can take some time if there are a lot of data.
+We recommend using tools such as [`tmux` terminal multiplexer](https://github.com/tmux/tmux/wiki) or [`GNU Screen`](https://www.gnu.org/software/screen/) to keep the job running if you lose your SSH connection.

+> [!TIP]
 > Step 2 produces temporary files, by default in a subdirectory of `./outfiles/`.
 Consider making a symbolic link named `outfiles` pointing to somewhere on `/volatile`.

 ---